 Introduction

 Anomalous sentences are widely used by linguists to study online cognitive processing of normal languages.
-For example, in the Event-Related Potentials (ERP) studies, semantically anomalous sentences were reported to elicit a N400 effect1 (but also see some other studies reporting a semantic P600 effect2,3), while grammatically anomalous sentences were reported to elicit a P600 effect4,5.
+For example, in the Event-Related Potentials (ERP) studies, sentences with semantic anomalies (e.g. “He spread the warm bread with socks.”)were reported to elicit a N400 effect1 (but also see some other studies reporting a semantic P600 effect2,3), while sentences with syntactic difficulties or anomalies (e.g. garden path sentence “The woman persuaded to answer the door…”) were reported to elicit a P600 effect4,5.
 Accordingly, these electrophysiological components were widely used as reliable indicators to investigate the normal temporal courses of processing information from different aspects of language, such as syntax and semantics.

 However, although anomalous sentences often cause great difficulties for the semantic integration processing during comprehension, they also contain confounding factors such as unexpectedness (i.e., any anomalous expression is naturally an unexpected expression).
 These intertwining factors have posed great difficulty for researchers, making it difficult for them to determine the true cognitive process underlies the observed effect elicited by anomalous sentences.
 For example, if the N400 effect is elicited by an anomalous sentence, it may still be difficult for researchers to judge whether it is caused by unexpectedness6-8 or integrative difficulty1,9,10.